Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 To succeed with Babbel, the only thing you need is dedication.
 With Babbel, you will not learn unnecessary sentences or words – everything that you will learn can be used in daily life.
 The program includes great explanations of grammar and exceptions in the language you’re learning, as well as pronunciations to practice the language.

 If you’re searching for a great language learning program to help you practice a new language and to get to know the basics in order to get around, Babbel is definitely the program to go to.

-By: Manon of Visiting the Dutch Countryside
+Submitted by: Manon of Visiting the Dutch Countryside

 Rosetta Stone is a great website/ application to learn a new language; while it is perfect for those beginning a language, it can also be used by people at an intermediate level.